Wild Mouse (Original)

 “I recall the old…Wild Mouse to be a bone-shaking, tooth-jarring experience.
 There was one turn about sixty seconds into the ride that was the most violent.
 The cars were so small and cramped that it was impossible to avoid banging knees, hips and elbows, but it was fun nonetheless.”

-An article published in 1998 stated this Wild Mouse also closed because of “mechanical problems,” but never goes into any detail beyond that.
+An article published in 1998 stated that this Wild Mouse closed because of “mechanical problems,” but never goes into any detail beyond that.
 There’s differing information concerning when the ride actually closed.
 One former employee informed me that they operated the ride in 1989.
 I’ve also been told it remained closed for a season before being removed prior to the 1990 season.
-It’s apparent from photographs that it was in fact standing in 1989, but I’m waiting for further confirmation of its final season of operation.
+It’s apparent from photographs that it was in fact standing in 1989, but its final season of operation has yet to be confirmed.

 Photo: Jim Abbate, National Amusement Park Historical Association